Turkey national under-20 football team

 The Turkey national under-20 football team (Turkey national under-19 football team) is the national under-20 football team of Turkey and is controlled by the Turkish Football Federation.

 The team competes in the FIFA U-20 World Cup, which is held every two years.
-To qualify for this tournament (which is held in odd years), the team must finish in the top six of the UEFA European Under-19 Football Championship from the previous year (unless acting as host).
+To qualify for this tournament (which is held in odd years), the team must finish in the top five of the UEFA European Under-19 Football Championship from the previous year (unless acting as host).